raygun101/MarkupKit/README.md

 Note that the view class and XIB file are only used at design time - the view controller is still responsible for loading the view document at run time.

 Live preview can significantly reduce development time, since it eliminates the round trip through the simulator that is typically required to test an update.
 Using live preview, successive updates can be quickly verified, and the simulator launched only when the desired layout has been achieved.

-# Additional Information
-For additional information and examples, see the [wiki](https://github.com/gk-brown/MarkupKit/wiki).